GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/integration-layer.md

 ### `allowedTranscodableMimeTypes`

 - type : `array`
-- description : An array of mime types which can be transcoded
+- description : An array of mime types which can be transcoded.
 - example :

 ```js